nicklotz/orkes-multiagent-workflow/blog-post.md

     # Define all agents and tasks
     classifier = create_classifier_agent()
     knowledge = create_knowledge_agent()
-    escalation_eval = SimpleTask(
+    escalation = create_escalation_agent()
-        task_def_name="evaluate_escalation",
-        task_reference_name="eval_escalation"
-    )
-    notification = SimpleTask(
+    notification = create_notification_task()
-        task_def_name="send_escalation_notification",
-        task_reference_name="notify_team"
-    )

     # Build the execution flow
-    workflow >> classifier >> knowledge >> escalation_eval >> notification
+    workflow >> classifier >> knowledge >> escalation >> notification

     return workflow
 ```

-That `>>` operator is doing heavy lifting.
+That `>>` operator is doing a lot of heavy lifting.
 It's creating a directed acyclic graph (DAG) that represents your workflow.
-Conductor takes this definition and manages execution: running tasks in order, passing data between them, handling failures, and providing visibility into every step.
+Conductor takes this definition and manages:

-## Why This Matters
+- Running tasks in order
+- Passing data between them
+- Handling failures with retries
+- Providing visibility into every step

+## The Real Power: What You Get For Free

-When you build a multi-agent system this way, you get benefits that are hard to achieve otherwise:
+When you build a multi-agent system this way, you get capabilities that are hard to achieve otherwise:

 **Separation of Concerns**: Each agent does one thing well.
 Need to improve classification?
 Update that agent without touching knowledge search or escalation logic.

-**Testability**: Each agent can be tested independently before deployment.

-**Scalability**: Scale each component based on load.
-The Knowledge Agent might need more compute than the Classifier - with Conductor, you can scale them independently.
+Deploy the new Classifier, and your workflow automatically uses it.

+**Independent Scaling**: Maybe your Knowledge Agent is compute-intensive and needs GPUs.
+The Classifier is fast and runs on CPUs.
+With Conductor, you scale each component based on its needs.

+**Testability**: Test each agent independently before integration.
+Mock the Classifier's output to test the Knowledge Agent in isolation.
+This is impossible when everything's in one monolithic prompt.

 **Observability**: Every workflow execution is tracked.
-When something breaks, you know exactly which agent failed and why.

-**Flexibility**: Adding new agents is simple - just update the workflow definition without changing existing agent code.

-## The Real Power: Iteration
+When a ticket gets misclassified, you see exactly what the Classifier returned and why the Knowledge Agent couldn't find a solution.
+No more black boxes.

-This architecture enables rapid iteration.
-Start simple, run in production, then refine.
-Add duplicate detection, human-in-the-loop approval, or A/B test different prompts - all through workflow changes, not agent rewrites.
+**Flexibility**: Want to add duplicate detection?
+Human-in-the-loop approval?
+A/B test different prompts?
+These are workflow changes, not agent rewrites.

+## Benefits and Challenges

+### What You Gain
+- **Better results**: Specialized agents outperform generalists
+- **Easier maintenance**: Change one agent without risking others
+- **Clear ownership**: Each agent has defined inputs/outputs
+- **Production-ready patterns**: Built-in retry, timeout, error handling

+### What It Costs You
+- **More moving parts**: Three agents means three things to monitor
+- **Network overhead**: Agents communicate via Conductor, not memory
+- **Learning curve**: You're adopting an orchestration platform, not just an SDK

+In my experience, the benefits far outweigh the costs once you move past proof-of-concept.
+The first time you need to debug why a ticket was misrouted, you'll appreciate having visibility into every step.

 ## Getting Started

-Want to build this yourself?
-Head to [orkes.io](https://orkes.io/) and sign up for a free developer account.
-The Jupyter notebook with the complete implementation is available in this repository - clone it, add your API keys, and start experimenting.
+If you want to build this yourself, head to [orkes.io](https://orkes.io/) and sign up for a free developer account.
+The Jupyter notebook with the complete implementation is available in this repository—clone it, add your API keys, and start experimenting.

-Multi-agent systems aren't just the future of AI applications; they're how we'll build more reliable, maintainable, and powerful systems today.
-And with orchestration platforms like Orkes Conductor, that future is surprisingly accessible.

-Now go build something amazing.
-Your customer support team will thank you.
+The future of AI applications isn't bigger models.
+It's better orchestration.
+Multi-agent systems let you combine specialized models, traditional code, and external integrations into workflows that are more reliable, maintainable, and powerful than any single agent could be.

+Start simple.
+Add agents as you need them.
+And most importantly, enjoy building systems where AI agents work together like a well-rehearsed team.